DanielPickens/Videobo/README.md

 # Video App with Twilio API and Gatsby.js
 My video communication application interface that makes rest api calls using the Twilio 7 api.
 Application is also using gatsby.js on frontend.

 Uses graphql query to automate api call as a constant placeholder image for relative path to data return on the call reference to placeholder image in data as a parameter pass value.
+This gives the construct requests that pull data from multiple data sources in a single API call and adds flexibility to add or deprecate fields without impacting existing queries.

 ### Getting Started